 Many companies, especially those involved in mining, transportation, metal mechanics, chemicals, food and utilities, require this knowledge.

-Main tasks involved in industrial mechanics
+Main tasks of an industrial mechanic

-- Assembly, commissioning and installation of industrial equipment.
+- Assembly, commissioning and installation of industrial equipment

 - Inspection and repair of industrial equipment